Skip to Content

 A trip to Washington, Connecticut, boasts gorgeous countryside and historic architecture to explore.

 Washington is home to a cool and unique art venue, the Judy Black Memorial Park and Gardens.
 An abandoned gas station has been transformed into a cool space to exhibit art.
-This isn’t the only art gallery/museum in town.
+This isn’t the only art gallery or museum in town.
 Washington, CT, is loaded with museums and galleries to explore.

-While here, you can also explore the Flanders Nature Center.
-This Nature Center is home to gorgeous local vegetation and wildlife.
-They also host numerous community events throughout the year.
+You can also explore the Flanders Nature Center here.
+This Center is home to gorgeous local vegetation and wildlife and hosts numerous community events throughout the year.

-Of course, many historic homes also call Washington, CT, home.
-You can tour the Glebe House Museum and the Tapping Reeve House during your time here.
+Of course, many historic homes are also called Washington, CT, homes.
+While you’re here, you can tour the Glebe House Museum and the Tapping Reeve House.

-Taking a day trip from Boston to Martha’s Vineyard is a treat; just be ready for a long day, though.
-From Boston, drive to Woods Hole and catch the ferry to Martha’s Vineyard.
+A day trip from Boston to Martha’s Vineyard is a treat; just be ready for a long day.
+Drive to Woods Hole from Boston and catch the ferry to Martha’s Vineyard.

 This island, located off of the Cape Cod peninsula, was once a whaling town (like many of the seaside towns in this area) that has turned into a playground for the rich and famous.

-Martha’s Vineyard comprises six small towns, each with their own individual attractions and personality.
+Martha’s Vineyard comprises six small towns, each with unique attractions and personalities.

 Enjoy strolling the long, sandy beaches and taking in the beautiful Cape Cod architecture that lines the streets here.
 Of course, you don’t want to miss the gingerbread houses and the great boutique shops and restaurants in each town.